 Israeli actor Gal Gadot first played the part in 2016’s Batman v Superman: Dawn of Justice.
 She went on to star in 2016’s Wonder Woman.
 A sequel, Wonder Woman 1984, comes out soon.

-So will the warrior boost baby names?
+So will the warrior boost Wonder Woman baby names?

 There’s a good chance.
-With eighty years of story to draw from, there’s no shortage of possible characters that could appear on the big screen as the new DC Comics-inspired movies unfold.
+With eighty years of story to draw from, there’s no shortage of possible characters that could appear on the big screen as the DC Comics-inspired movies unfold.
 And Wonder Woman is closely tied to ancient Greek and Roman myth, a category of baby name inspiration that’s already quite stylish.

 Read on for my list of Wonder Woman baby names – and please add your favorites in the comments!